Ozarion/School-management-app/README.md

 # README
-This is a open-source shool management application created by Ozarion Software Solutions.
+This is a open-source sshool management application created by Ozarion Software Solutions.